 Performance and development

-We offer a fair and competitive reward package which ensures our people feel incentivised to succeed, encourages high individual and team performance and helps the Group to attract and retain new talent.
+We aim to recruit and retain the best employees in our sector, offering a competitive benefits package that incentivises our people to succeed and recognises and rewards outstanding performance and behaviours.
 We have detailed performance management systems in place across the Group to ensure that our rewards packages are aligned and clearly linked to our corporate goals.

 Diversity & inclusion